JoshuaFox/JoshuaFox.github.io/publications.md

 ---

+• ["Authentication between microservices.
+Is it really that hard?"](https://medium.com/google-cloud/authentication-between-microservices-is-it-really-that-hard-b73785510db4), _Google Cloud Medium Publication_.

+> I've always found it difficult to securely authenticate between microservices.
+And in fact, though there are plenty of ways to do it,  doing it securely is not easy.

-• "Vizier AI Vizier ", _Atlantis Summit_,  Google.
+• "Vizier AI Vizier", _Atlantis Summit_,  Google.

 > This seems to be the first-ever talk or article in English about  Vertex Vizier, a new way to optimize across slow and expensive iterations.